I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Claude Opus 4.8 | 93.6 | 88.6 | N/A | 1512 |

-※ (vendor) = vendor self-reported value, (parent) = equivalent value from parent model (Gemini 3 Pro series), (internal) = internal company evaluation.
+※ (vendor) = vendor self-reported values; (parent) = equivalent value from parent model (Gemini 3 Pro family) used as proxy; (internal) = vendor's own internal evaluation.

-What surprised me when laying this out was that the top 3 emerging models (V4-Pro / Qwen 3.7-Plus / Kimi K2.6) are nearly tied with Sonnet 4.6 in GPQA / Arena.
-The price difference is 17.2x (V4-Pro $0.87 vs. Sonnet $15), so there was a case for "removing Sonnet from the pool," but I kept it due to operational reasons (running with 9 slots) and wanting to capture any differences that emerge in long-form coherence or safety nuances specific to Anthropic models.
-As I'll describe later, Sonnet 4.6 ended up solidly filling the role of "mid-heavy quality middle" with a 23.1% adoption rate.
+What surprised me when laying this out was that the top 3 emerging models (V4-Pro / Qwen 3.7-Plus / Kimi K2.6) are virtually tied with Sonnet 4.6 on GPQA / Arena.
+The price difference is 17.2× (V4-Pro $0.87 vs. Sonnet $15), so there was certainly a case for "removing Sonnet from the pool"—but I kept it in due to the operational convenience of running 9 slots and because I wanted to capture any edge cases where Anthropic's strengths in long-form coherence and safety nuances make a difference.
+As described later, Sonnet 4.6 ended up holding a 23.1% adoption rate and reliably filling the "medium-heavy quality middle" role.

 Gemini 3.5 Flash's Role and Securing the Multimodal Path

-Another challenge in pool design was how to handle Gemini 3.5 Flash.
-While its multimodal capability (MMMU-Pro 83.6) is particularly strong, NVIDIA LLM Router v3's Prefill Router is text-only by design (it works by taking the hidden states of the prompt using the Qwen3.5-0.8B encoder), and image / audio / video blocks don't affect the judgment.
+Another tricky decision in the pool design was how to handle Gemini 3.5 Flash.
+While its multimodal capabilities stand out (MMMU-Pro 83.6), the NVIDIA LLM Router v3's Prefill Router is text-only by design (it takes hidden states from the prompt using the Qwen3.5-0.8B encoder), meaning image / audio / video blocks have no effect on routing decisions.
 With short prompts like "Please analyze the following image," the moment routing selects DeepSeek or Local Nemotron, OpenRouter returns 404 No endpoints found that support input image.

-The approach here was to ensure Gemini's text-based roles (Google grounding / diagram structuring / Arena Elo 1480 general quality) through training data, while adding a thin shim to the litellm adapter layer to handle the multimodal path at a separate layer.
-It runs on a static capability lookup for the 9-model pool (image → {gemini-3.5-flash, sonnet-4.6, opus-4.8} / audio & video → {gemini-3.5-flash}), and in actual testing, 10×10 PNG / 1-second WAV / 1-second MP4 all route to Gemini 3.5 Flash, returning image, audio, and video analysis.
-I've submitted this shim as a proposal to upstream as PR #34, so check that out if you're interested.
-If you want to build full-fledged multimodal routing based on CLIP (NVIDIA AI Blueprint v2's Auto-Router), that's a different story, but I think this thin shim sufficiently covers the practical need to "properly route image / audio / video requests to a capable upstream."
+The approach here was to cover Gemini's text-based roles (Google grounding / diagram structuring / Arena Elo 1480 general quality) through training data, while handling the multimodal path by adding a thin shim at the litellm adapter layer to handle it separately.
+It runs on a static capability lookup for the 9-model pool (image → {gemini-3.5-flash, sonnet-4.6, opus-4.8} / audio · video → {gemini-3.5-flash}).
+In hands-on testing, a 10×10 PNG / 1-second WAV / 1-second MP4 were all routed to Gemini 3.5 Flash and returned image, audio, and video analysis responses.
+I've submitted this shim as a proposal upstream as PR #34, so feel free to check that out if you're interested.
+If you want to build full-fledged multimodal routing based on CLIP (as in NVIDIA AI Blueprint v2's Auto-Router), that's a different story—but for the practical need of "properly routing image / audio / video requests to capable upstreams," this thin shim should cover it adequately.

 Overall Structure